sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

 2. From the drop down menu, .csv files = ``CSV (DLC/DeepPoseKit)``.

 3. To import multiple files, choose the folder that contains the files by clicking ``Browse Folder``.
-In our case, go to */Train/Tracking_data*, then click ``Import csv to project folder``.
+In our case, go to *C:/Golden/Tracking_data*, then click ``Import csv to project folder``.

+4. The csvs will be located in **C:/Golden/ibangs_attack/project_folder/csv/input_csv**

-Part 2: Load project
+Part 3: Load project
 =====================
+Once you have created a project, you will have to load project everytime to use SimBA.

 Step 1: Load Project Config
 ****************************

 In this step you will load the *project_config.ini* file that was created.
+It is located in **C:/Golden/ibangs_attack/project_folder**

     ..
 Note::
         A project_config.ini should always be loaded before any other process.